-Scientific name: Hydrolyzed Chestnut Extract
+Scientific Name: Hydrolyzed Chestnut Extract

-Protective and hydrating.
+Protective and Moisturizing.

 Tales from Nature